 Eventually, we'll be mastered experts at whatever we are trying to accomplish.

 It may feel awful to be reprimanded by your boss.
 Yes, it may feel terrible that you totaled your brand new car.
 It may feel horrible that after paying for your expenses you have zero dollars left in your bank account.

-All these things seem like failure, but we can learn from them.
-We learn to study for class, spend wisely, be better employees, and drive more carefully.
+All these things seem like a failure, but we can learn from them.
+We learn to study for the class, spend wisely, be better employees, and drive more carefully.

 You see, we become better people because of adversity.

 Here's Your Gift to Take Away

 Failure is rough and struggle is discouraging, but when you fight for a better tomorrow, you become bigger and better person.
 Let no one stop you.